 Organizations that are established for the purpose of selling or renting items or paying students cannot be registered student organizations, but they may be able to operate as Associated Student Agencies.
 Students who wish to form such an agency should consult with the business manager of the Associated Student Agencies, 246 Church Street.

 - Procedure for Annual Registration.
-All undergraduate organizations, whether returning or new, are expected each academic year to submit an online application for registration on the Student Organizations website, by September 15, to register in a fall term, or by February 2 in a spring term.
+All undergraduate organizations, whether returning or new, are expected each academic year to submit an online application for registration through Yale Connect by September 15 to register in the fall term, or by February 1 in the spring term.
 Organizations that miss these deadlines must wait until the following semester to register.
-At least one officer of each organization is required to attend the fall orientation meeting sponsored by the Yale College Dean’s Office for specific information about the online registration process and other issues discussed in this section.
+After registration, at least one officer of each organization is required to attend the fall training sponsored by the Yale College Dean’s Office.
+New organizations will additionally be required to complete two semesters of Onboarding prior to presenting before the Committee on New Organizations, a process explained in detail on the Student Organizations website.

-The online registration form requires, among other things, a description of the purposes of the organization, a constitution and set of bylaws, and the identification of officers or other leaders.
-Each named officer must accept responsibility for the organization before the group’s registration undergoes formal review.
+The online registration form requires, among other things, a description of the purposes of the organization, a constitution, and the identification of officers or other leaders.
+Additionally, each group must have at least 5 members prior to registration.
 A complete list of members is not required to be made public but may be requested by the assistant dean of student affairs, Hannah Peck, to verify information required for registration.

 Registration is ordinarily valid for one academic year; it remains valid until September 15 so that student groups may reserve University facilities or apply for funding at the beginning of the subsequent academic year.
-However, if a student organization wishes to change its activities from those outlined in the registration documents or alter aspects of the organization described in the registration agreements, then the organization must update its information on line for review and approval.
+However, if a student organization wishes to change its activities from those outlined in its registration documents or alter aspects of the organization described in the registration agreements, then the organization must update its information online for review and approval.
 Further online changes to group records are permitted only after the current set of changes has been reviewed.
 To ensure full access to group records for annual registration purposes and to ensure that online communications to the organization can be delivered promptly, officer term dates (begin/end) must remain valid.
-The online registration database will not grant access to any officer whose term of office has expired.
+Yale Connect will not grant access to any officer whose term of office has expired.

 - Registration Approval.
 A group’s registration is confirmed by a formal communication of registration approval from the Yale College Dean’s Office.
 The status of an organization may be verified on the Official List of Registered Undergraduate Organizations.

 - Revocation or Suspension of Registration.
-The assistant dean of student affairs, Hannah Peck, may revoke or suspend the registration of any undergraduate organization that has not abided by the Undergraduate Regulations or by the organization’s registration and related agreements.
+The Office of Student Affairs may revoke or suspend the registration of any undergraduate organization that has not abided by the Undergraduate Regulations or by the organization’s registration and related agreements.
 Failure by a student organization or its officers or designated representatives to meet the financial obligations of the organization in a timely manner can also result in the suspension or revocation of registration.
-Any request for reinstatement should be addressed to the Yale College Dean’s Office.
+Any request for reinstatement should be addressed to the Office of Student Affairs at the Yale College Dean’s Office.

 Subject to availability and in some cases payment of rental fees, registration allows undergraduate organizations to: